Overview

 With Gateway using SNI routing, you only expose a single port for all your brokers.
 However, depending on your infrastructure, you may want to differentiate between the port the Gateway container listens on and the port returned in the metadata for clients to connect.
 This could be the case if you’re using a load balancer:

-To configure the port that is returned in the metadata, you can use the GATEWAY_ADVERTISED_SNI_PORT
+To configure the port that is returned in the metadata, you can use the GATEWAY_ADVERTISED_SNI_PORT.
+By default, this port will be the same as the GATEWAY_PORT_START.

 2. TLS termination